Nicky Campbell speaks to daughter of his alleged abuser on podcast

 “I always felt so exposed and vulnerable.
 I felt invaded, I felt violated, I felt belittled.
 I knew there was sexual stuff so it was scary and there was not a safe adult to go to.”

-Speaking about her decision to speak to Campbell, she added: “I don’t think I’ve been brave, I don’t think I’ve done anything special, I’ve done what I felt I needed to do.”
+On her decision to speak to Campbell, she added: “I don’t think I’ve been brave, I don’t think I’ve done anything special, I’ve done what I felt I needed to do.

 “I was his daughter, I will always be his daughter even though he is dead.
 As I said before, I wish I wasn’t.
 I can’t bear that his blood is inside me.